si2-urssi/plan/README.md

 GitHub actions will build the book.
 It takes ~4-10 minutes to build and you can see progress by clicking on the [Actions tab](https://github.com/si2-urssi/plan/actions?query=workflow%3Abookdown) and navigating to the current build.

+## Branches

+Only commit to master.
+Never commit to `gh-pages`.
+The actions will automatically push to that orphan branch.